ryanmcdermott/terraform-microservices-example/README.md

 `./deploy.sh`

 Terraform will show you a load balancer URL when it has finished deploying. **Wait about 60 seconds** before visiting this as it can take time for all of the resources to come online.
+When it does, you should see "`Data from API server route /api/foo: bar`" in your browser.

+### Undeploy

+`./destroy.sh`

 ### Local Development